em0lar/em0lar/README.md

-### Hi there
+### Hey there
 I'm em0lar.
 You may also know me as Leo.
 Most of my projects can you find on [git.labcode.dev](https://git.labcode.dev/em0lar) even if they aren't here.

 I'm nonbinary.
 My English pronouns are **they/them**.
 In general I prefer gender neutral pronouns, but if your language doesn't support them you may use both binary pronouns.

-I do a lot of things with train data, such as [FahrplanDatenGarten](https://github.com/fahrplandatengarten/fahrplandatengarten) and [pyhafas](https://github.com/n0emis/pyhafas).
+I do a lot of things with train data 🚄, such as [FahrplanDatenGarten](https://github.com/fahrplandatengarten/fahrplandatengarten) and [pyhafas](https://github.com/n0emis/pyhafas).
 Also I use Ansible a lot.
 My playbook for my infrastructure can you find [here](https://github.com/em0lar/server_ansible).
 The (I think) okay (maybe good) ansible roles I made are mirrored here.
 If for some reason you still want to see them all, you will find them [here](https://git.labcode.dev/ansible_roles).

 <hr>